ckeditor/ckeditor5/docs/updating/nim-migration/custom-plugins.md

 ### Remove imports from the `theme` folders

 The same rule applies to the `theme` folder in the `@ckeditor/ckeditor5-*` packages.
-If you need to use icons from this folder, you can likely import from the package root.
+If you need to use icons from this folder, you can likely import them from the package root.

 ```js
 // ❌